DR. KLAUS METZGER

 POLITIK | POLITICS

 Elected as an independent candidate, I have been District Administrator of the Aichach-Friedberg district since May 1, 2014.
-With 66.9% of the vote, I clearly prevailed against three competitors in March 2020 and was re-elected for another six years.
+With 66.9% of the vote, I clearly prevailed against three competitors in March 2020 and was re-elected for another six years with the best re-election result since Josef Bestler.
 Perhaps never before has a District Administrator—in addition to the usual challenges such as hospital deficits, public transport deficits, or declining revenues—had to deal with so many global crises that directly impacted municipal work: the refugee crisis continuously since 2015, the coronavirus crisis from 2020 to 2023, the war in Ukraine, the energy crisis, the climate crisis; in addition, the shortage of skilled workers, exploding construction costs, etc. But local disasters have also struck the district: the 2015 tornado in Affing; the 2018 rail accident in Aichach; and 2024 Flood disaster (for the first time, a district administrator of the Aichach-Friedberg district declared a state of emergency).

-For the people.
+My maxim: For the people.
 For the Wittelsbach region.First of all: No one can achieve success on their own.
 Anyone who believes that is wrong.
 It always takes a team – a team as great as the one of the Aichach-Friedberg District Council.
-Thanks also go to Deputy Manfred Losinger, Member of the State Parliament Peter Tomaschko, the CSU parliamentary group, and everyone who has supported the district council over the past few years and wanted the best for the citizens.
+Thanks also go to Deputy Manfred Losinger, Member of the State Parliament Peter Tomaschko, and everyone who has supported the district council over the past few years and wanted the best for the citizens.
 The following "I" is therefore a "we."

 At the beginning of my first term in office in 2014, I set the political priorities in the district council by reorganizing the "Social Affairs, Education and Schools" and "Environment, Climate and Energy" committees to focus on educational development, health and medical care, elderly care and demographic processes, volunteerism, integration, and regional climate, environmental, and nature conservation.
 Examples of this include the district's certification as a Digital Education Region and an Eco-Model Region.
 The remunicipalization of the Augsburg Waste Management Agency (AVA) was also significant.
 (A complete overview of the first term provides detailed information.)